SamHassebroek/AutonomousSnowplow2019/README.md

 # Version Goals
 v0.9 - Path planning using A*.
 v1.0 - Stop sign detection as well capability to read and navigate a list of points.
+# Cloning
+Clone this repository to C:/ISU Robotics/.
+This will help keep paths consistent without the use of environment variables, in general.
 # Main Loop Execution Steps
 This is assuming that all variables and interfaces (or objects such as the LiIDAR or Decawave) have been created.
 1. Perform a LiDAR scan.
 The LiDAR is always scanning so this will grab the data for the most recent scan which we can safely assume was a very short time ago (< 67 ms for the TIM551 and < 15 ms for the LMS511) given the rate at which they perform scans.
 If the scan was unsuccessful then start the loop over again.